Regulations in red are new this year.

 Beaver and Otter Permits

-Application can be made at any license agent or online on our Internet sales site.
+Permits can be purchased at any license agent or online on our Internet sales site.
 Hunters are limited to two black bear hunting permits, however they must be for different zones.
 Application fee: $2 per lottery.
 Application period: Sept 15–Oct 15.

 Special Coyote, Red and Gray Fox Hunting Permits